Daniel-0liver/raycast_cpp/README.md

 # Raycast Program

 This project is a raycasting program in C++ created using SFML.
-Initially, the project started with OpenGL, but due to a bug on WSL2, it was switched to SFML.
+Initially, the project started with OpenGL, but due to a grafic bug on WSL2, it was switched to SFML.

 ## Description